zaps166/QMPlay2/README.md

 Example commands (execute it in QMPlay2 directory with source code):

-- Simple installation (rely on autodetection, `strip` reduces size but it makes that debugging is impossible):
+- Simple installation (rely on autodetection, `strip` reduces size, but it makes debugging unavailable):

 ```sh
 $ mkdir build